top of page

 laurieKeene.png

-Laurie is a member of the Alumni Mentoring Program, Department of Visual Arts at the College of the Holy Cross; the Southern Rhode Island Chamber of Commerce; The Institute of Classical Architecture & Art, New England Chapter; NCARB; and the American Institute of Architects.
+Laurie is a member of the Alumni Mentoring Program at the College of the Holy Cross; the Southern Rhode Island Chamber of Commerce; The Institute of Classical Architecture & Art, New England Chapter; National Council of Architectural Registration Boards (NCARB-Certified architect); and the American Institute of Architects (AIA).

 She is also a supporter of the Atlantic White Shark Conservancy in Chatham, MA and Westminster School in Simsbury, CT.